Artisan Food Production FdSc

 Learn how to develop a financially robust business plan for an artisan start-up and pitch to investors.
 You’ll gain an understanding of return on investment and its application in business planning, and risk management within an artisan food business.

 Throughout this module you'll develop a portfolio and professional social media profile.
-You’ll also be given support with developing your continued professional development, and engage with our university employability team to improve your future graduate work prospects.
+You’ll also be given support with your continuing professional development, and engage with our university employability team to improve your future graduate work prospects.

 You'll also choose one optional module: